-One important aspect of digi-blogging has to be trying to remain totally incognito whenever possible, or at least stealthy enough to avoid detection.
+One important aspect of blogging has to be trying to remain incognito, or at least stealthy enough to avoid detection.
 People may love to talk about themselves, but capturing their “souls” on camera is another matter.
 Primitive tribes encountering well-intentioned explorers would balk about having their picture taken, thinking the camera captured their “soul.”
 So it’s little wonder some people take umbrage when you look at them through the camera’s lens.

 But sometimes, despite one’s best intentions, the shadow gives us away.
-Like Lamont Cranston’s1 infamous shadow that “only” knows, our shadows portend our every actions, and make it tough (at least on sunny days!) to sneak up on unsuspecting photo subjects, even the inanimate ones.
-On many occasions I balked at taking a picture because my shadow or other object’s shadows were in the way, ruining an otherwise interesting shot.
+Like Lamont Cranston’s(1) infamous shadow that “only” knows, our shadows portend our every action, and make it tough (at least on sunny days!) to sneak up on unsuspecting photo subjects, even the inanimate ones.
+On many occasions, I balked at taking a picture because my shadow or other object’s shadows were in the way, ruining an otherwise interesting shot.
 But in these two instances, the shadows told the story better than the objects taken.
-A shadow on my path of life could be spun positively to say, “Hey, I’m alive,” or one could take the negative like the dark, foreboding novel Something Wicked This Way Comes.2
+I could spin positively such a shadow on my path of life to say, “Hey, I’m alive,” or take the negative like the dark, foreboding novel Something Wicked This Way Comes.
+(2)